vatsalm30/BlockBazzar/README.md

 1. Run Ganache local blockchauin on port 7545

-2. Instal Metamask and add Ganche to it
+2. Instal Metamask on Chrome

-3. Steps to Add Ganache to MetaMask:
+3. Go to drop down in upper left side corner

+4. Enable test networks

+5. Scroll all the way down to add a network

+6. Click on add a network manually

+7. Set Network Name to 'Ganache'

+8. Set RPC URL to 'HTTP://127.0.0.1:7545'

+9. Set chain id to '1337'

+10. Set currencey symbol to 'ETH'

 ## Usage